flipwooyoung/oci-google-functions/bucket-to-google-docs/README.md

 <img width="803" alt="image" src="https://github.com/user-attachments/assets/9deff2cf-02c7-4a67-bc6d-7f2c865536b1" />

 19. Congrats.
-You set up everything
+You set up everything.
+Test it out by uploading an object to the bucket.